kngai/climate-data-extraction-tool/README.md

-This branch branch is deprecated.
-Please switch to the branch called "main".
+# This branch is now deprecated.

+Please switch to the branch called "main" for the latest developments.

 # climate-data-extraction-tool